 It offers a long, unimpeded corridor of water specifically designed for swimming laps.
 There is nothing in the design that can get in the way of your swimming, and it’s relatively easy to find a size of lap pool that can fit into the dimensions of your backyard.

 This makes it ideal for improving your technique and lap times, as well as developing that all-important swimmer body!
+Last but not least, what can be better than staycationing by your new Compas lap pool?

 2. Do the right exercises